 Independent reviewing officers

 If you are a child in care you will be provided with an IRO.
-The IRO is the person responsible for deciding how you will be cared for.
-They will meet with you before each review meeting to listen to your views and will take your opinions into account when planning how you will be cared for in the future.
-They will also review how the local authority manages your circumstances.
+They are responsible for deciding how you will be cared for.
+They meet with you before each review meeting and ask how things are going for you.
+Then they take your feedback into account to plan you future care needs.
+They also review how the local authority manages your circumstances.

-To find out more about IROs, you can download: A young people's guide to the Independent Reviewing Officers' handbook.
+To find out more about IROs download: A young people's guide to the Independent Reviewing Officers' handbook.

-If you would like to have your voice heard about the care you receive please contact us (see below)
+If you would like to tell us about the care you receive please contact us via the contact details below.